 A studio accessory comprising of an enclosed square with translucent sides to allow light to pass through and diffuse through the material.
-It’s main use is in product photography to eliminate hard shadows and ensure even exposures of the entire product.
+Its main use is in product photography to eliminate hard shadows and ensure even exposure of the entire product.

-Basically it’s just a box that allows light in to light up the subject (product) evenly, without harsh brights and shadows.
+Basically, it’s just a box that allows light in to brighten up the subject (which is the product) evenly, without harsh brights and shadows.

-You can easily create your own DIY product photography light tent using a large box (big enough to comfortably fit your object), some tissue paper to defuse the lights, and some lighting.
-For more information on how to create you own simple light tent, check out this post.
+You can easily create your own DIY product photography light tent using a large box (big enough to comfortably fit your object), some tissue paper to diffuse the lights and some lighting.
+For more information on how to create your own simple light tent, check out this post.

 Other DIY Product Photography